Z80-Retro/Z80-Retro-Manual/Z80-RETRO-DEVELOPMENT.md

-Note that the first repository requires that you supply the `--recurse-submodules` option to the clone command so that git will also fetch the source code for the CP/M OS.
+Note that the first repository requires that you supply the `--recurse-submodules` option to the clone command so that git will also fetch the source code for the CP/M OS and XMODEM and additional utilities.

 You are now ready to proceed to [compiling and installing the firmware](./Z80-RETRO-FIRMWARE.md).